-Note: Click to the right of the Media Gallery title to display the available files as a detailed list; this will enable you to easier locate the required file(s).
+Note: Click le to the right of the Media Gallery title to display the available files as a detailed list; this will enable you to easier locate the required file(s).

 - 5. Under the Options group on the right side, click Download file. - 6.
-When prompted, extract the contents of the .zip file to a directory that is not the project directory.
+When prompted, extract the contents of the .zip file to the project directory.

-Import the RM/Panels Source Code
+Import the RM/Panels Source Code Import the required source files into the project.